What is Minimal Design – When Less is More

 Let’s explore the world of minimalism and learn what is minimal design, the fundamentals of minimalist web design, and the benefits it brings to the UI/UX in web development.
 Minimalism is the ability to provide an aesthetically appealing yet fully-functional design with only a few elements at hand.
 With technology going on a more sophisticated route, developers are adopting minimalism for web design.
 The movement aims to enhance the UX without making the design too overbearing.

 According to history, minimalism has been around since the early 20th century.
 The ‘minimalist – less is more’ ideology was first used in architecture before it was adopted in other arts and industries, including interior and industrial design, painting, and music.
-With the world moving towards digitalization, however, developers are keen to experiment with minimalism for web designing.
+With the world moving toward digitalization, however, developers are keen to experiment with minimalism in web designing.